Narayana108/awesome-privacy/README.md

 - [Invidious](https://www.invidio.us) - watch youtube anonymously

 ## Social Media
->Facebook and twitter do no support freespeech and may remove your post if they
+>Facebook and twitter do no support freespeech, your content may be removed if
->dont like it
+>they dont like it
 >These dont have ads, data mining and algorythms
 - [mastodon](https://mastodon.social/) - decentrilesed facebook twitter hybrid app
 - [minds](https://www.minds.com/)